The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ### Instant B3 with Transpose

 Should a situation call for B3 to be instant casted, Transpose can be used to increase its potency.
-1 MP tick is required before B3 is cast.
+One MP tick is required before B3 is cast.
 Instant casting B3 this way is equal to instant casting a F4 in terms of overall gain to the line’s PPS.

 ![](https://lh3.googleusercontent.com/ucG8LaVkx9DeQz-LierMExJeUHRS0_bUbXPVx5MvrWU9S1SDZEPpjrbBKM74IMqbEXjWyECpWNsWaJQ1DxYZKkdBqTIqplZEssvqmcnwuhAobpLegyBc10T4z-Xp_yNqOCwXqNC8=s0)

 Beware of the MP generation when going for this.

-Instant B3 with Transpose can be used to guarantee 2 ticks during UI to enable 4xF4.
+Instant B3 with Transpose can be used to guarantee two ticks during UI to enable 4xF4.
 B3 and Xeno are interchangeable here depending on the first tick.
 Lucid is assumed unavailable here as it would likely be better to enter a Transpose line instead.

 ![](https://lh5.googleusercontent.com/_YmbU_LlLy0ZsV_bLwAoxohm8gWB1NZQAmnXG1YoVOeVfMKRbV81sK3guXiBIozNr28DsxwXb9n3egDVbyoV00L0lX-9By8VW0Q-6drPpL4Xkz2p7PUB3yssmqigHXZjvHEqjUKX=s0)